AI4Finance-Foundation/FinGPT/README.md

-# FinGPT: ChatGPT for FinTech
+# FinGPT: open-source for open-finance.

 DO NOT expect Wall Street to open-source LLMs nor open APIs.